"But it's on the Internet!" - Evaluating Websites and Online Information

 NANCY P. LYNCH LIBRARY & MEDIA CENTER

-"more than 60 education and library research studies have produced clear evidence that school library programs staffed by qualified school librarians have a positive impact on student academic achievement.
+According to the American Library Association, "more than 60 education and library research studies have produced clear evidence that school library programs staffed by qualified school librarians have a positive impact on student academic achievement.
 School library programs foster critical thinking, providing students with the skills they need to analyze, form, and communicate ideas in compelling ways."

 - become information literate